joiggama/gse-cistatus/README.md

 # CI Status extension for the gnome-shell

-## An status indicator for your continuous integration server builds.
+## A status indicator for your continuous integration server builds.

 This looks like the desired approach: